ahmad-KamalAnwar/task-manager/README.md

-Follow the following steps to setup project locally.
+Follow the following steps to setup project locally:
-1- Clone the project in your local machine.
-2- Run the following commands:
 ```
+Clone the project in your local machine.
+Run the following commands:
   composer install
   bin/console doctrine:schema:create
+then, run this command to run project locally:
+  symfony server:start
 ```
-3- then, run this command to run project locally:
-`symfony server:start`

 NOTE: Please refer symfony documentation for pre-requisites of above commands.